 As I’ve mentioned, Linkedin is an amazing place to look for new clients, besides dozens of other marketplaces.
 Make sure you optimize your Linkedin profile with all the necessary details to target exactly the types of clients you’re looking for.

 If you’re lucky enough, people will view your profile, check out your headshot, cover photo, and headline.
+Consider complementing your efforts with tools that can help you boost your efforts in getting people to your profile.
 Now they’re reading your bio, checking your website, and looking to connect.
 Bam!
 Great job.

 LinkedIn is your main landing page to get new clients.